OriginFinancial/origin-backend-take-home-assignment/README.md

 * How good your automated tests are (qualitative over quantitative).

 Other important notes:
-* Develop a flexible recommendation engine, it will be essential to the take-home interview
+* Develop an extensible recommendation engine, it will be essential to the take-home interview
 * Add to README file (1) what were the main technical decisions you made; (2) relevant comments about your project; (3) instructions to run the code
 * You must use English in your code and also in your docs, including the README file

 This assignment should be doable in less than one day.
 We expect you to learn fast, **communicate with us**, and make decisions regarding its implementation & scope to achieve the expected results on time.

 It is not necessary to build the screens a user would interact with, however, as the API is intended to power a user-facing application, we expect the implementation to be as close as possible to what would be necessary in real-life.
 Consider another developer would get your project/repository to evolve and implement new features from exactly where you stopped.